krishirajsinh-p/MediaSleuth360/README.md

 ![System_Workflow](https://github.com/user-attachments/assets/e4bdde2b-45b8-4049-ab44-97ae000b5ec1)

-1. User Uploads Media: The user uploads an audio or video file through the Streamlit interface.
+1.	**User Uploads Media**: The user uploads an audio or video file through the Streamlit interface.
-2. Processing:
+2.	**Processing**:
     - The main.py script calls functions from raw_data.py to extract raw data from the media.
     - transcribe.py is used to generate transcripts and subtitle files.
     - summary.py provides a summary of the media content.
     - response.py generates responses to user queries about the media.
-3. User Interaction: The application displays the media player, transcript, and summary.
+3.	**User Interaction**: The application displays the media player, transcript, and summary.
 Users can ask questions about the media content, and the application responds using the generate_chat_response function.

 ## Tools 🛠